MakeSchool-Tutorials/Habitual-Swift4/P07-Adding-a-Collection-View/content.md

 ---
 title: Creating A Habit
 slug: creating-habits-habitual
 ---

-Our app so far looks to have many of the barebones components that we need to atleast show our habits.
+Our app so far looks to have many of the barebones components that we need to at least show our habits.
 However, how can we show off our habits without creating them first?
 Lets do that now!

 # Outline

 First, when we are going through the process of creating the habit, we will select an image that we want to represent our images

 To do this, we will setup a new view controller that will house a collection view and each cell will be an image view that contains a picture of a possible habit.

 Next, we will allow our users to select an image from the collection view of their choosing and that image will be highlighted

 Lastly, once the user is done with selecting their image, we will have a button that will allow them to pick a photo and to transition to the confirmation screen.

 Lets get to it!

 ## Creating the New ViewController

 > [action]
 > Create a new `UIViewController` with the *XIB file choice* selected,
 > name it *AddHabitViewController*

 This will be the view controller that will have our collection view, now let us add that.

 >[action]
 > In our interface objects library, search for a `CollectionView` and drag and drop it into your new view controller.

 Collection Views might be a new concept to you, but not to worry, you have seen something similiar before.
 You can think of a collection view as a more flexible way to group a "collection" of items, just like a table view, but there is even more flexibility with collection views.
 They work just like table views, and in fact, they have to still know which view controller will be its delegate and its datasource just like a table view.

 >[action]
 > Before we forget, lets control drag from our collection view to the icon that says *file's Owner' and select just the boxes that say *datasource* and *delegate*

 > ![Remove Main](./assets/setCollectionView.png)

 Now our collection view knows what is responsible for handling the datasource and the delegate, in this case will be the `AddHabitViewController`.

 To finish off the actual layout on this view controller, let us add a button at the bottom that will be pressed once the user picks an image for their habit.

 >[action]
 > In our interface objects library search for a `Button` and drag and drop it to the bottom of our view controller and change its text to *Pick Photo*

 Unfortunately, we have this new view controller, but no way to get to this view controller from our `HabitsTableViewController`, lets go back into our `HabitsTableViewController` and instead of the adding a new habbit in the add button, we are going to add the code that will allow us to navigate to our new `AddHabitViewController`:
 > [action]
 > In the `pressAddHabit()` function, create an instance of our new `AddHabitViewController` and also create a `UINavigationController` and put our new `AddHabitViewController` imbedded into our `UINavigationController` and then *present* the `UINavigationController`